Leptonic anomalous gauge couplings detection on electron positron colliders: Introduction

-Since the discovery of neutrino oscillations in recent years\cite{neuosc}, the flavor physics about leptons, in particular, the neutrino mass and flavor mixing become a hot topic in particle physics.
-Many theoretical models introduced the heavy neutrinos or the fourth generation leptons to explain the small neutrino masses\cite{seesaw}.
-In these models, the small neutrino masses were given by the seesaw mechanism.
-The seesaw mechanism generally requires heavy neutrino mass or very massive fourth generation lepton.
-It is very difficult to detect these particles directly at LHC or other future colliders.
-However, the effects of those extra massive particles can be reflected on the anomalous couplings of leptons and gauge bosons in the low-energy effective Lagrangian.
-The measurement of the phenomenological effects of these leptonic anomalous gauge couplings on colliders will be useful in understanding the new physics beyond the standard model about the lepton and neutrino.
-Furthermore, many new physical models about the electroweak spontaneous symmetry breaking, such as little Higgs models\cite{littleHiggs}, Higgsless models\cite{Higgsless} and Left-Right symmetric gauge models\cite{LRModels}, introduced some extra gauge bosons which mixing with ordinary gauge bosons.
-There will be anomalous couplings different from standard model between the fermions and the ordinary gauge bosons in those models.
-Detecting these leptonic anomalous gauge couplings on colliders also can test and verify those electroweak new physical models.
+Since the discovery of neutrino oscillations in recent years\cite{neuosc}, leptonic flavor physics, in particular, the neutrino mass and flavor mixing has become a hot topic in particle physics.
+Many theoretical models introduce heavy neutrinos or fourth generation of leptons to explain the small neutrino masses\cite{seesaw}.
+In these models, the small neutrino masses are given by the seesaw mechanism.
+The seesaw mechanism generally requires heavy neutrino masses or very massive fourth generation leptons.
+It is very difficult to detect these particles directly at the LHC or other future colliders.
+However, the effects of those extra massive particles can be reflected in the anomalous couplings of leptons and gauge bosons in the low-energy effective Lagrangian.
+The measurement of the phenomenological effects of these leptonic anomalous gauge couplings on colliders will be useful in understanding the new physics beyond the standard model related with leptons and neutrinos.
+Furthermore, many new physical models of electroweak spontaneous symmetry breaking, such as little Higgs models\cite{littleHiggs}, Higgsless models\cite{Higgsless} and Left-Right symmetric gauge models\cite{LRModels}, introduce mixing between extra gauge bosons and the ordinary gauge bosons of the standard model.
+As a result, there will be anomalous couplings, different from those of the standard model, between the fermions and the ordinary gauge bosons in those models.
+Detecting these leptonic anomalous gauge couplings on colliders can also test and verify these electroweak new physical models.

 In this paper, we proposed the process $e^+e^- \rightarrow W^+W^-$ at the future electron-positron linear collider (ILC) to detect the anomalous couplings between the electron and the $W$, $Z$ gauge bosons.
-This process is the simplest process at $e^+e^- $ colliders, and both $W$ and $Z$ gauge couplings involve in the process $e^+e^- \rightarrow W^+W^-$.
+This process is the simplest process at $e^+e^- $ colliders, and both $W$ and $Z$ gauge couplings are involve in the process $e^+e^- \rightarrow W^+W^-$.